 Roux en Y Gastric Bypass Surgery (abbreviated to RNY) has been considered in athe past as the gold standard weight-loss operation with over 40yrs of research.
 It has been around longer than the gastric band, gastric sleeve and mini-gastric bypass.
 It is a very effective operation for weight-loss but also treating reflux (heartburn) and for this reason, the operation is longer and more complex than the others.

 This keyhole (laparoscopic) procedure involves 2 main steps:

-The first is creating a small stomach pouch using a surgical stapler.
+In the first step, a small stomach pouch is created using a surgical stapler.
 This is slightly smaller than the gastric sleeve and mini-gastric bypass.
 As a result, the stomach size becomes much smaller allowing you to feel full after eating only a small meal.

 The second step is to rejoin the small intestine to allow the food to essentially take a short-cut through the small intestine and also rerouting the digestive juices away from the stomach pouch.
 As a result, fewer calories are absorbed during digestions and reflux is treated.